tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 ### 18. Instructor Do: Review Smart Contracts (10 min)

-Congratulate the students on building smart contracts, and remind them that few in the world can do this, let alone tried!
+Congratulate the students on building smart contracts, and remind them that few in the world can do this!
 They are already differentiating themselves from the crypto-crowd.
-However, you must remind them that with this power comes responsibility -- security should be top of mind, and we cannot allow cutting corners in Solidity!
+However, you must remind them that with this power comes responsibility— security should be top of mind, and we cannot allow cutting corners in Solidity!

 Ask the students the following questions:

 * What are smart contracts useful for?

-  * **Answer:** We can build any program on top of the blockchain, giving us the ability to write fully decentralized applications.
+  * **Answer:** Any program can be built on top of the blockchain, providing the ability to write fully decentralized applications.

 * Why do we use a constructor?